 3. Where The Pancakes Are

-Where The Pancakes Are have been going strong for eight years, after it was founded by Patricia Trijbits in 2015 with a pop-up on the Regents Canal in Hackney.
-Now, they have three restaurants (Battersea Power Station, London Bridge, Fitzrovia) in London where you can gorge on stacks of the things, proving the point that the love of pancakes goes way beyond one day.
+Where The Pancakes Are have been going strong for a decade, having been founded by Patricia Trijbits in 2015 in the form of a pop-up on the Regents Canal.
+Now, they have three London locations (Battersea, London Bridge, and Fitzrovia) for you to gorge on stacks of flippin’ fantastic pancakes.

 4. Fair Shot Café